Nastel/tnt4j-streams-ibm-b2bi/README.md

 **NOTE:** If you have build and installed TNT4J-Streams into your local Maven repository, you don't need to install it manually.

 Some of required and optional dependencies may be not available in public [Maven Repository](http://repo.maven.apache.org/maven2/).
-In this case we would recommend to download those dependencies manually into [`lib`](./lib/) directory and install into local Maven repository by running Maven script [`lib/pom.xml`](./lib/pom.xml) using `initialize` goal.
+In this case we would recommend downloading those dependencies manually into [`lib`](./lib) directory and install into local Maven repository by running Maven script [`lib/pom.xml`](./lib/pom.xml) using `initialize` goal.

 **NOTE:** `TNT4J-Streams-IBM-B2Bi` project will be ready to build only when manually downloaded libraries will be installed to local Maven